-We let users attach an unsubscribe button with all the emails they send.
+We let users tag & filter candidates and contacts that don't want to receive emails.
 This allows candidates and clients to opt-out from any communication from the recruiter.

 GDPR has provisions on making a decision based solely on automated means without any human involvement.
 And also automated processing of personal data to evaluate certain things about an individual i.e profiling.
 Profiling can be part of an automated decision-making process.
 GDPR applies to all automated individual decision-making and profiling.How Recruit CRM complies?

 All activity in Recruit CRM, from the submission of eligible candidates to job openings to emailing contacts is done by a ‘human’ user who makes the decision to perform that specific action.

 In case your data is stolen or lost, and if the concerned data breach could harm you, then it is the job of the data processor to inform you about the data breach without any undue delay.
 In the light of recent malware attacks like WannaCry, Meltdown this right is of utmost importance to the individuals.